 - Federal Stafford Loan

 - Pennsylvania Higher Education Assistance Agency (PHEAA) Grant

 In addition, the Mercy Hospital School of Nursing participates in veterans’ educational benefits through the GI Bill.

 The UPMC Tuition Loan Forgiveness Program

-- UPMC Mercy provides tuition coverage in the form of a conditional loan to eligible students in exchange for their commitment to work full time at a participating UPMC facility for two full years upon graduation.
-Students still will be financially responsible for fees, textbooks, uniforms, taxes, and other costs.
+UPMC Mercy provides partial tuition coverage in the form of a conditional loan to eligible students in exchange for their commitment to work full time at a participating UPMC facility for two full years upon graduation.
+Students are financially responsible for fees, textbooks, uniforms, taxes, and other costs.